stephan-nylinder/module-organising-data-dm-practices/_episodes/104-data-preservation.md

 > {: .solution}
 >
 >> ### Networked drives
->> - Do: Use for distributed collaborative projects involving many people who need access to data and files
+>> - Do: use for distributed collaborative projects involving many people who need access to data and files
 >> - Do: use in combination with a suitable security strategy to protect data and files against unauthorised access (see 'Security').
 >> - Do: use in combination with strict versioning rules (see 'Data authenticity, versions and editions')
 >> - Do: think about long-term archival solutions for data that is complete and has been analysed.
 Valuable storage space might be released in this way.